 I have been so grateful to discover that this path didn’t break me!
 It didn’t kill me!
-Or . . . actually it did, but in a way I still find difficult to explain, it also made and mended me.
-The peace of mind I have that my Justin has the life that is right for him sustains and comforts me.
-I learned love.
+Or . . . actually, it did, but in a way, I still find difficult to explain, it also made and mended me.
+The peace of mind I have that Justin has the life that is right for him sustains and comforts me.
+I learned to love.
 The kind for which you’d break your own heart!
 The kind you don’t just feel but the kind that you DO!
 I have never doubted and I have no regret.

 Did you like this story?
 You can read more like it by downloading the FREE eBook, Stories From Birth Mothers.
 Click here to get it now.

 Are you considering adoption and want to give your child the best life possible?
 Let us help you find an adoptive family that you love.
 Visit Adoption.org or call 1-800-ADOPT-98.